 The language we cited above is the same language the IMDMA uses in Section 603.10 to explain reasons for a restriction of parenting time.
 Under Section 603.10, a court will only restrict parenting time if it finds a parent is engaging in conduct that puts the child in danger.

 If you need help asserting your rights as a parent, or if you are concerned about your child’s well-being and have questions about modifying an existing allocation judgment that only includes parenting time for the other parent, a Chicago child custody attorney at our firm can help.
-Contact the Arami Law Office today to learn more about our services.
+Contact Arami Law, Inc. today to learn more about our services.

 To request a consultation, please fill out all fields, and we will follow up with you